CodeChecker is ported to Python3!

 CodeChecker is available on the Snap Store and can be installed with the following command:

 sudo snap install codechecker --classic

-Note: unfortunately snap package supports only lower case command names.
+Note: Unfortunately, the snap package supports only lower case command names.

 codechecker command instead of

 everywhere.
-For full list of available commands in the codechecker snap package
+For a full list of available commands in the codechecker snap package,

 snap info codechecker.

 For a detailed dependency list, and for instructions on how to install newer Clang and Clang-Tidy versions, please see Requirements.
 The following commands are used to bootstrap CodeChecker on Ubuntu 20.04 LTS: